Slow Motion (Juvenile song)

-"Slow Motion" is a song by American rapper Juvenile written by American rapper Soulja Slim.
+"Slow Motion" is a song by American rapper Juvenile featuring fellow American rapper Soulja Slim.
 It was released as a single on March 1, 2004 and is Juvenile's and Soulja Slim's only number one hit on the U.S. Billboard Hot 100.
 The song is an original production by Dani Kartel.
-It held the number-one position on the Billboard Hot 100 for two weeks from August 7, 2004, and was the first number one for both Juvenile and Soulja Slim.
-It was the seventh song to reach number 1 posthumously for a credited artist, following "Mo Money Mo Problems" by The Notorious B.I.G. in 1997, and was also the first number 1 hit for Cash Money Records.
+It held the number one position on the Billboard Hot 100 for two weeks from August 7, 2004, and was the first number one for both Juvenile and Soulja Slim.
+It was the seventh song to reach number one posthumously for a credited artist, following "Mo Money Mo Problems" by The Notorious B.I.G. in 1997, and was also the first number one hit for Cash Money Records.

 Background and content

 Although not planned as a tribute, "Slow Motion" came out as one of the more popular posthumous songs because of Soulja Slim's sudden death in November 2003, before the recording process was released (though the beat and lyrics had already been recorded by Soulja).

 The "slow motion" of the title is the movement of a woman's body, with the lyrics proclaiming: "Uh, I like it like that / She working that back; I don't know how to act / Slow motion for me, slow motion for me / Slow motion for me; move it slow motion for me".

 According to Billboard, the song is about sex.